VIRiONT-network/VIRiONT_paper/README.md

 **head_trim** : number of nucleotides to be trimmed at the 5'end (forward primer removal).
 **tail_trim** : number of nucleotides to be trimmed at the 3'end (reverse primer removal).

+**READ CORRECTION**
+If you want to correct your read, please check the CANU documentation for more information: => [documentation](https://canu.readthedocs.io/)
+**correction** : enable read correction.
+TRUE/FALSE to enable/disable correction.
+**cov_correction** : average coverage for read correction.
+Reads above this coverage will be removed from the analysis.
+Corresponding to the CANU's "maxInputCoverage" parameter.
+**error_rate** : CANU parameter for ONT read correction.
+Corresponding to the CANU's "correctedErrorRate" parameter.

 **VARIANT CALLING PARAMETERS:**
 **max_depth** : maximum depth for samtools mpileup (sub-sampling of the total amount of reads is possible for a faster analysis).
 **basequality** : base quality cutoff for samtools mpileup (default parameter of samtools mpileup is set up at 13).